National day of mourning

-A national day of mourning is a day or days marked by mourning and memorial activities observed among the majority of a country's populace.
+A national day of mourning is a day, or one of several days, marked by mourning and memorial activities observed among the majority of a country's populace.
 They are designated by the national government.
-Such days include those marking the death or funeral of a renowned individual or individuals from that country or elsewhere or the anniversary of such a death or deaths, the anniversaries of a significant natural or man-made disaster occurring either in the country or another country, wartime commemorations or in memory of the victims of a terrorist attack.
+Such days include those marking the death or funeral of a renowned individual or individuals from that country or elsewhere or the anniversary of such a death or deaths, wartime commemorations, or the occurrence or anniversary of a significant disaster either in the country or in another country.
 Flying a national or military flag of that country at half-mast is a common symbol.

+Sociologically, period of national mourning are understood "as instituting states of social exception during which state authorities enact ritual actions consisting in a sequence of choreographically staged performative acts meant to create a national community of grief in the face of what is framed as a socially meaningful loss."

 List

 The following are lists for national days of mourning across the world: